postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 You can access your environment variables from Postman and from your request elements, including the URL, parameters, body data, and test scripts.

-To see all of your environments, select __Environments__ in the sidebar.
+For the list of all your environments, select __Environments__ in the sidebar.

 <img src="https://assets.postman.com/postman-docs/environments-view-menu-v9.13.jpg" alt="View all environments" width="300px"/>